telerik/xaml-docs/controls/radrichtextbox/features/document-ruler.md

 # Document Ruler

-The `DocumentRuler` element allows you to visualize a guide that will assist you in aligning text, tables, graphics, and other elements.
+The `DocumentRuler` element allows you to visualize a guide that will assist you in aligning text, tables, graphics, and other elements via the thumbs of the horizontal and vertical rulers.
 To display the document ruler, wrap it around a `RadRichTextBox` instance.

 #### __[XAML] Displaying the DocumentRuler__
 {{region radrichtextbox-features-document-ruler-0}}